Commonwealth Equity Services LLC Cuts Holdings in FirstEnergy Corp. (NYSE:FE)

 FirstEnergy stock opened at $36.30 on Thursday.
 The firm’s 50 day simple moving average is $38.16 and its 200 day simple moving average is $37.32.
 The company has a current ratio of 0.83, a quick ratio of 0.75 and a debt-to-equity ratio of 3.10.
 The firm has a market capitalization of $19.75 billion, a PE ratio of 17.97, a price-to-earnings-growth ratio of 3.54 and a beta of 0.24.
 FirstEnergy Corp. has a 1-year low of $26.17 and a 1-year high of $39.94.

 Several analysts have commented on FE shares.
-Wells Fargo & Company lifted their price objective on shares of FirstEnergy from $38.00 to $40.00 and gave the stock an “underweight” rating in a research report on Monday, July 26th.
-Mizuho boosted their price target on shares of FirstEnergy from $37.00 to $38.00 and gave the company a “neutral” rating in a research report on Monday, July 26th.
-Finally, Morgan Stanley lowered their price target on shares of FirstEnergy from $48.00 to $47.00 and set an “overweight” rating on the stock in a research report on Friday, September 17th.
+Morgan Stanley lowered their price objective on shares of FirstEnergy from $48.00 to $47.00 and set an “overweight” rating on the stock in a research report on Friday, September 17th.
+Wells Fargo & Company boosted their price target on shares of FirstEnergy from $38.00 to $40.00 and gave the company an “underweight” rating in a research report on Monday, July 26th.
+Finally, Mizuho boosted their price target on shares of FirstEnergy from $37.00 to $38.00 and gave the company a “neutral” rating in a research report on Monday, July 26th.
 One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $40.60.

 About FirstEnergy